On the maximal unramified pro-2-extension of $\mathbb{Z}_2$-extension of certain real biquadratic fields: The proof of the main theorem

-The following proposition gives a family of real triquadraric number of the form $\QQ(\sqrt{p }, \sqrt {q}, \sqrt{s})$, where $p$, $q$ and $s$ are odd primes (called Fröhlich multiquadratic fields) whose Iwasawa module is cyclic non trivial.
-In fact all what is know about the Iwasawa module of these fields is \cite[p.
-1206, Corollary]{Ajn} where the author gives a family if these fields whose Iwasawa module is trivial.
+The following proposition gives a family of real triquadratic number fields of the form $\QQ(\sqrt{p }, \sqrt {q}, \sqrt{s})$, where $p$, $q$ and $s$ are odd primes (called Fröhlich multiquadratic fields) whose Iwasawa module is cyclic non trivial.
+To our knowledge, the only previously known results about the Iwasawa module of such fields are in \cite[p.
+1206, Corollary]{Ajn}, which provide a family of these fields whose Iwasawa module is trivial.